QuaSi-Software/Documentation/docs/resie_description_components.md

 The required mass flow of water \(\dot{m}_{Ely,H_2O,in}\) can be determined from the supplied masses of hydrogen and oxygen and the purification losses in the water treatment unit, characterized by the fraction of purification losses \(\eta_{H_2O \ treatment}\).
 $$ \dot{m}_{Ely,H_2O,in} = \frac{\dot{m}_{Ely,H_2}  + \dot{m}_{Ely,O_2,out}}{1- \eta_{H_2O \ treatment}} $$

-**Assumption:** The electrolyzer is only operated between minimum 0 % and maximum 100 % load.
+**Assumption:** The electrolyser is only operated between minimum 0 % and maximum 100 % load.
 A specification of power above nominal power, which frequently occurs in practice, is not supported.

 **Inputs and Outputs of the Electrolyser:**